Ecuadorian hermit crab: As pets

 Hermit crabs overall were once seen as a "throwaway pet" that would live only a few months, but species such as C. clypeatus have a 23-year lifespan if properly treated and some have lived longer than 32 years.
 Similarly, Ecuadorian hermit crabs have been known to live to over 30 years.
 In general, and despite their moniker, hermit crabs are social animals that do best in groups.
-They also require a temperature- and humidity-controlled environment (ideally around 80% humidity or above and 75-85°F), and adequate substrate to allow them to bury themselves while molting.